-This goal involves developing, supporting, monitoring, and keeping updated the adopted DFCs for the Aquifer that protect water-well yields in the more vulnerable parts of the Aquifer and protect springflow, and consequently of the Covered Species.
+This goal involves supporting, monitoring, and keeping updated the currently adopted DFCs for the Aquifer that protect water-well yields in the more vulnerable parts of the Aquifer and protect springflow, and consequently of the Covered Species.
 The DFCs for the Aquifer provide the statutory and regulatory basis, in the consensus of all GCDs in the State's Groundwater Management Area (GMA)10, for mandatory curtailments of withdrawals and aggregated firm-yield caps on withdrawals and increases in recharge so that the DFCs are achieved.
 The DFCs to protect well yields and springflow are considered the most important HCP measures, and all the others are supportive of these two measures; the DFCs are also continuing adaptive management measures, as they are statutorily iterative and re-adopted at least every five years.
 Achieving these two measures is the principal metric for gauging success of the District's groundwater management program and HCP.

-- HCP Measure 8-1: Adopt rules that restrict, to the greatest extent practicable, the total amount of groundwater authorized to be withdrawn annually from the Aquifer to an amount that will not substantially accelerate the onset of drought conditions in the Aquifer; this is established as a running seven-year average springflow at Barton Springs of no less than 49.7 cfs (1.41 m3/s) during average recharge conditions.
-This is an ongoing Minimization Measure. - HCP Measure 8-2: Adopt rules that restrict, to the greatest extent practicable and as legally possible, the total amount of groundwater withdrawn monthly from the Aquifer during Extreme Drought conditions in order to minimize take and avoid jeopardy of the Covered
+- HCP Measure 8-1: Adopt rules that restrict, to the greatest extent practicable, the total amount of groundwater authorized to be withdrawn annually from the Aquifer to an amount that will not substantially accelerate (i.e., by no more than one month, as stipulated by the District's Board of Directors) the onset of drought conditions in the Aquifer; this is established and will be monitored as a running seven-year average springflow at Barton Springs of no less than 49.7 cfs (1.41 m/s) during average recharge conditions.
+This is an ongoing Minimization Measure. - HCP Measure 8-2: Adopt rules that restrict, to the greatest extent practicable and as legally possible, the total amount of groundwater withdrawn monthly from the Aquifer during Extreme Drought conditions in order to minimize take and avoid jeopardy of the Covered Species as a result of the Covered Activities, as established by the best science available.
+This is established as a limitation on actual withdrawals from the Aquifer to a total of no more than 5.2 cfs (0.15 m/s) on an average annual (curtailed) basis during Extreme Drought, which will produce a minimum springflow of not less than 6.5 cfs (0.18 m/s) during a recurrence of the drought of record (DOR).
+This is a currently established episodic Minimization Measure that operates during the most severe stage of drought when the Covered Species are under highest stress.